raganwald/JQuery-Combinators/README.md

     			.addClass('changed was_black')
     			.end();

-(`increment_captured_display.curry('white')` uses [Functional Javascript][fj] to return a function that updates the display of captured stones of the appropriate colour).
 We could have used `into` to make this code clean, but then we'd have to fiddle around with our functions to make sure they return their receiver.
+With `tap`, we are sure that we will get "self" back whether the function returns something else or even nothing at all.

 **Conflicts**

 Some other libraries, such as JQTouch, define `tap` for handling touch events on tablets or mobile devices.
 To avoid conflicts, if you load jQuery Combinators *after* other such libraries, jQuery Combinators will not re-define `tap`.
-In that case, you must use `K` since `tap` will be reserved for handling touch events.
+In that case, you must use `K` (see below) since `tap` will be reserved for handling touch events.
+I'm not aware of any other library defining `into`, but if it does, jQuery Combinators will not redefine `into` and you will have to use `T`.

 Combinators
 ---